kesternucum/ECE-Capstone-Team3/Documentation/Signoffs/Sign.md

 - The RoadTrafficSigns Custom 18” x 24” Aluminum Sign was chosen due to it meeting the size constraint of being to at least be able to hold both seven segment displays totalling 16 inches x 13 inches (each display being 7 inches x 13 inches with 2 inches of spacing).

-- This sign also has customizable text options for placement and size when ordering that meets the static text constraint.
+- This sign also has customizable text options (roughly 3.6 inches in height with a max readable distance being roughly 130 feet away [5]) for placement and size when ordering that meets the static text constraint.

 - This will then be mounted to the post shown in the power subsystem design using the add-on mounting hardware with the custom sign.